OmarShafie/hadith/README.md

   - Possible crowd sourced
   - Percentage of score for each rawi of accuracy
   - filter by classification
-- Color code links based on the connection level?

   - add rawi notes and tags: weak in arabic - israeliyat - marfoo3 7ukmn -
   - Tadlees
   - *Predict Missing